makkus/inaugurate/README.rst

 - can (optionally) delete itself and the application it bootstrapped after the command was executed
 - supports 'non-root'-permission installs (via conda_)
 - has no dependencies except for either ``curl`` or ``wget`` (and ``bzip2`` when using *conda*)
-- creates seperate environments for each package it installs (either via Python virtualenv or conda)
+- creates separate environments for each package it installs (either via Python virtualenv or conda)
 - has it's own 'official' app_store_, or lets you use your own, local one
 - can be self-hosted
 - is easily customizable, so can be used for your own application for which you want to provide a bootstrap script